Medical cannabis: Nonproprietary names

+Nabiximols is the generic name (but not recognized as an INN) of a mixture of Cannabidiol and Dronabinol.
+Its most common form is the oromucosal spray derived from two strains of Cannabis sativa and containing THC and CBD traded under the brand name Sativex®.
+It is not approved in the United States, but is approved in several European countries, Canada, and New Zealand as of 2013.

 As an antiemetic, these medications are usually used when conventional treatment for nausea and vomiting associated with cancer chemotherapy fail to work.

 Nabiximols is used for treatment of spasticity associated with MS when other therapies have not worked, and when an initial trial demonstrates "meaningful improvement".
 Trials for FDA approval in the US are underway.
 It is also approved in several European countries for overactive bladder and vomiting.
 When sold under the trade name Sativex as a mouth spray, the prescribed daily dose in Sweden delivers a maximum of 32.4 mg of THC and 30 mg of CBD; mild to moderate dizziness is common during the first few weeks.

 Relative to inhaled consumption, peak concentration of oral THC is delayed, and it may be difficult to determine optimal dosage because of variability in patient absorption.

 In 1964, Albert Lockhart and Manley West began studying the health effects of traditional cannabis use in Jamaican communities.
 They developed, and in 1987 gained permission to market, the pharmaceutical "Canasol", one of the first cannabis extracts.

-Research

-Medical cannabis research includes any medical research on using cannabis as a treatment for any medical condition.
-For reasons including increased popular support of cannabis use, a trend of cannabis legalization, and the perception of medical usefulness, more scientists are doing medical cannabis research.
-Medical cannabis is broad for many conditions, each of which has its own state of research.

-A 2022 review concluded that "oral, synthetic cannabis products with high THC-to-CBD ratios and sublingual, extracted cannabis products with comparable THC-to-CBD ratios may be associated with short-term improvements in chronic pain and increased risk for dizziness and sedation."